apache/amoro-site/arctic-docs/content/admin-guides/managing-optimizers.md

 ---
 # Managing Optimizers

 The optimizer is the execution unit for performing self-optimizing tasks on a table.
-To isolate optimizing tasks on different tables and support the deployment of optimizers in different environments, Arctic has proposed the concepts of optimizer containers and optimizer groups:
+To isolate optimizing tasks on different tables and support the deployment of optimizers in different environments, Amoro has proposed the concepts of optimizer containers and optimizer groups:

 * Optimizer container: Encapsulate the deployment method of optimizers, there are three implementations for now: `flink container` based on Flink streaming job, `local container` based on Java Application, and `external container` based on manually started by users.
 * Optimizer group: A collection of optimizers, where each table must select an optimizer group to perform optimizing tasks on it.
 Tables under the same optimizer group contribute resources to each other, and tables under different optimizer groups can be isolated in terms of optimizer resources.